Evening primrose: benefits, dosage, contraindications

 Anti-inflammatory

-Gamma-linolenic acid (GLA) is the main constituent of evening primrose responsible for anti-inflammatory effects.
-It reduces the production of interleukin-1-beta (IL-1-beta) which may be involved in inflammatory diseases such as rheumatoid arthritis.
-GLA is metabolized into dihomo-gamma-linolenic acid (DGLA), a precursor to prostaglandin E1, which inhibits inflammatory polymorphonuclear leukocytes.
-GLA may also competitively inhibit the synthesis of pro-inflammatory series 2 prostaglandins.
-DGLA is converted into 15-hydroxy-DGLA, blocking the conversion of arachidonic acid into inflammatory leukotrienes.
-GLA and DGLA seem to improve the balance between inflammatory and non-inflammatory prostaglandins and leukotrienes.
+Gamma-linolenic acid (GLA) is the main constituent of evening primrose responsible for its anti-inflammatory effects.
+It reduces the production of interleukin-1 beta (IL-1β), which can be involved in inflammatory diseases such as rheumatoid arthritis.
+GLA is metabolized into dihomo-gamma-linolenic acid (DGLA), a precursor of prostaglandin E1, which inhibits inflammatory polymorphonuclear leukocytes.
+GLA may also competitively inhibit the synthesis of series-2 pro-inflammatory prostaglandins.
+DGLA is converted into 15-hydroxy-DGLA, which blocks the conversion of arachidonic acid into inflammatory leukotrienes.
+GLA and DGLA appear to improve the balance between inflammatory and non-inflammatory prostaglandins and leukotrienes.

 Usages associés

 Evening primrose oil may decrease platelet aggregation and prolong bleeding time.
-In vitro research results suggest this could be due to the dihomo-gamma-linolenic acid (DGLA) component.
+In vitro research results suggest that this may be due to the component dihomo-gamma-linolenic acid (DGLA).

-Evening primrose oil has a high content of linoleic acid and gamma-linolenic acid; it strengthens the epidermal barrier, normalizes excessive water loss through the epidermis, regenerates the skin, and improves softness, after topical and oral applications.
-It also shows a notable moisturizing effect in patients with acne-treated by isotretinoin.
-Moreover, its high gamma-linolenic acid content provides anti-inflammatory eicosanoids, preventing epidermal hyperproliferation through their anti-proliferative properties.
+Evening primrose oil has a high content of linoleic acid and gamma-linolenic acid; it strengthens the epidermal barrier, normalizes excessive transepidermal water loss, regenerates the skin, and improves smoothness after topical and oral applications.
+It also shows a notable moisturizing effect in patients with acne treated with isotretinoin.
+Additionally, its high gamma-linolenic acid content provides anti-inflammatory eicosanoids that prevent epidermal hyperproliferation through their antiproliferative properties.

 Usages associés